Purchasing

 Purchasing is the process a business or organization uses to acquire goods or services to accomplish its goals.
 Although there are several organizations that attempt to set standards in the purchasing process, processes can vary greatly between organizations.

 Purchasing is part of the wider procurement process, which typically also includes expediting, supplier quality, transportation, and logistics.

-Details
+Purchasing managers/directors, procurement managers/directors, or staff based in an organization's purchasing office, guide the organization's acquisition procedures and standards and operational purchasing activities.

+Strategic purchasing

+In contrast to procurement and strategic sourcing, purchasing is often treated as an operational activity with no strategic role.
+Some authors have worked to counter this perspective, for example David Farmer's work, published in several articles between 1976 and 1981, was highlighted by John Ramsay in 2002, and George Kiser's article on the Elements of Purchasing Strategy, also published in 1976, reflects on how an "imaginative and effective purchasing strategy" can be adopted.
+Particia Moody argued in a 2001 article that "strategic purchasing remains an oxymoron".